TakumaKurosawa/big-interface-vs-small-interface/README.md

 5. **Disadvantage: Managing Multiple Mock Objects**
    - Setup code increases slightly due to handling multiple interfaces

+For more detailed comparisons with specific examples, see the [Comparative Testing Examples](internal/services/comparative_testing_example.md) document, which illustrates how both approaches handle real-world scenarios like adding new features, maintaining mocks, and dealing with interface changes.

 ## Test Code Examples

 ### Big Interface Test Example (Partial)